 Size of extension cord wire should be equal or larger than the size of the wiring of the appliance it is serving.
 Extension cords shall be used as a substitute for fixed wiring of the residence hall; where installed in run-through holes in walls, ceiling or floors; where installed in run-through doorways, windows or similar openings; where attached to building surfaces; where concealed behind walls, ceilings or floors.

 There shall be no open splices, frayed wiring, cracked insulation, open taps, defective equipment or other indications of weakness permitted in wiring.
 In no case shall resident hall extension cords or appliance supply cords be without splice or tape.
 Damage extension or power supply cords shall be discarded.
 Damage to the plug sets of extension or power supply cords may be repaired by replacement with an identical or equivalent approved part, properly installed.

-An extension cord shall be used to service only on appliance.
-Extension cords and electrical wiring should not be draped over nails, pipes, and fixtures nor should they be run under carpeting where unusual and unnoted wear my result.
+An extension cord shall be used to service only an appliance.
+Extension cords and electrical wiring should not be draped over nails, pipes and fixtures nor should they be run under carpeting where unusual and unnoted wear may result.